Medical Cannabis Information for Public Safety Professionals

 - Unauthorized Medical Cannabis Possession Report (PDF)

-Firefighters, paramedics, emergency medical technicians and licensed peace officers must complete this form to report an instance where an unauthorized individual is found to be in possession of medical cannabis.
+A licensed peace officer must complete this form to report an instance where an unauthorized individual is found to be in possession of medical cannabis.

 Part 1100 of chapter 4770 covers transportation from manufacturers to dispensaries.

-In addition to specific chain of custody and shipping paperwork that must be with the product at all times, the product must be packaged in tamper-evident containers.
+A medical cannabis manufacturer may transport medical cannabis only to a distribution facility, an independent lab for testing, or to a waste-to-energy facility.
+In addition to specific chain of custody and shipping paperwork that must be with the product at all times, the product must be transported in tamper-evident containers.
 Rules also require that the product must be transferred so that it is not visible or recognizable from outside the transporting vehicle.
-The product must be transferred with a two person crew unless it is going to a third-party testing lab, and the vehicle may never be left unattended while containing product.
-Crews transporting the product must also document the reason, duration, location and activities performed at all stops between the planned destinations called out in the above paperwork.
+The product must be transferred with a two-person crew unless it is going to a third-party testing lab, carrying only hemp products, or for the purpose of disposal – then one person is sufficient.
+The vehicle may never be left unattended while containing product.
+Crews transporting the product must also document the reason, duration, location, and activities performed at all stops between the planned destinations called out in the above paperwork.

 Employees must carry their “employee identification card at all times when transporting or delivering cannabis and, upon request, produce the identification card to a law enforcement officer acting in the course of official duties.”